Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Conclusion

-We recently saw Pretzel lawsuits in many forms during the Coronavirus pandemic, with one being for trademark infringements and another for severe bodily injuries.
+We recently saw Pretzel lawsuits in many forms during the Coronavirus pandemic, with one for trademark infringements and another for severe bodily injuries.
 The main difference here is that someone is damaged when their intellectual ideas or property gets stolen in trademark and breach of contract-styled cases.
-In a personal injury case, a person’s happy life is stolen by a negligent person.
+In a personal injury case, a negligent person steals a person’s happy life.
 In both cases, a victim is suffering through their version of tremendous trauma.

 Although this was a record-setting jury award for Ms. Giacalone and her loved ones, the EMT company can still appeal like trademark cases.
 Can you think of any twists in these pretzel lawsuits that our quadriplegia lawyers failed to discuss?
 We want to know.
-You can call us at (213) 596-9642, or you can fill out our online contact form to chat with a personal injury today at Ehline Law Firm!
+You can call us at (213) 596-9642 or fill out our online contact form to chat about a personal injury today at Ehline Law Firm!

 Citations: